 Skate the Whiteway

-The Whiteway, a Guinness World Record holder with the title as the longest naturally frozen skating trail in the world with 29.8 kilometers of cleared ice is a great place to skate no matter what your age.
+The Whiteway, a Guinness World Record holder with the title as the longest naturally frozen skating trail in the world with 29.8 km of cleared ice is a great place to skate no matter what your age.

 There are shorter loops if you don’t want to skate the entire length.
 Near one of the entrances you’ll also find stand-alone rinks – though without any boards.
 I believe there are curling events here every winter.

-Try fat tire biking at Panorama Ski Resort
+Try fat tire biking

 Panorama Ski Resort has added fat tire biking to its options of non-skiing activities.
 Not only can you rent fat tire bikes right on the hill, but you can bike all 20 plus kilometres of the Nordic trails.
-Just don’t ski in the tracks.
+Just don’t bike in the tracks.

 The roads around the resort are also perfect in winter for biking – and may provide a welcome respite from some of the hillier sections.